HL7/fhir-exchange-routing-ig/input/pages/index.md

 **Out of scope of this version of the guide**

 The guide does not address all intermediary exchange scenarios that exist today, and does not aim to support emerging network needs such as those posed by the Trusted Exchange Framework and Common Agreement (TEFCA).

+Excluded from scope are environments or scenarios where:

+- trust is not negotiated between the originating client and the destination.
+For example, scenarios where the client establishes trust with an intermediary instead of the destination are not supported
+- the originating client addresses requests to anything but the destination’s public URL (for example, instead submitting to a different, network-assigned URL representing the destination)
+- the destination does not respond using its pubic FHIR service base URL in elements that reference the destination's server within returned FHIR resources (for example, populating elements such as fullUrl with a non-public system URL)
+- one or more intermediaries rewrite URLs representing the destination server in returned FHIR resources.

+In addition, this guide does not provide guidance for the use of [FHIR Messaging](https://www.hl7.org/fhir/messaging.html), which also includes routing features that can be used to exchange message content through intermediaries.

+<p></p>

 The guide may be expanded to cover additional environments and scenarios in the future.